-Planning in itself is not the problem but rather, excessive reliance on carefully crafted steps, and forgetting the natural cycles of growth and decline.
+Planning in itself is not the problem but rather, excessive reliance on carefully crafted steps.
+How do you incorporate the cycles of nature into your planning?
+As an example, do you accept phases of growth and decline - aging and impermanence, along with endings and mortality followed by new beginnings and birth?
+How do you incorporate humanity as part of Nature, rather than its controller?
+Many implications to think about, indeed.

 Here a few thoughts to ponder.
 Do you see yourself balanced in terms of making and letting go of plans?
 How do you balance structure and flow, organization and flexibility?
-What do you see as your personal development challenges in this aspect?
+Relaxing your grip on plans may cause uncertainty, yet like swimming along with the river's current, it can also increase your speed, and reduce the stress of resisting obstacles.
+Worth a try.

 There are no linear processes in Nature: Everything flows in cycles of birth, growth, death, and rebirth.

 Many aspects of man-made unsustainability of the planet are a result of the misconception that we are not governed by this law of Nature.